JJ Redick: College career

-On February 14, 2006, in the first half of a game against Wake Forest, Redick broke Virginia alumnus Curtis Staples's NCAA record of 413 career three-pointers made.
+On February 14, 2006, in the first half of a game against Wake Forest, Redick broke Virginia alumnus and fellow Roanoke native Curtis Staples's NCAA record of 413 career three-pointers made.
 Keydren Clark of Saint Peter's College subsequently surpassed Redick's mark in the MAAC tournament.
 However, Redick returned the favor by hitting 15 three-pointers in the ACC Tournament and 12 in the NCAA Tournament to finish ahead of Clark.
 Redick finished his career with an NCAA-record 457 three-point field goals shooting 40.4% from three-point range.
 His career three-pointers record was broken on February 2, 2014, by Oakland University's Travis Bader.

 In the game after breaking Staples' record, Redick scored 30 points on February 19, 2006, against Miami to become the all-time leading scorer at Duke, with 2,557 points scored in his career.
 On February 25, in a game versus Temple, Redick passed Dickie Hemric's 51-year-old ACC scoring record of 2,587 points with a pair of free throws in the waning minutes of the game.
 His record was topped in one of the opening round games of the 2009 NCAA tournament by North Carolina's Tyler Hansbrough.
 Redick finished his career with 2,769 points.

 On March 10, 2006, in an ACC Tournament quarterfinal against Miami, Redick scored 25 points, setting a Duke record for points in a season with 858.
 Redick ended the season with 964 points.
 Redick came up just short of the ACC record for points scored in a season, which was set by Dennis Scott with 970 points in 1990.
 Redick also finished his career as the leading scorer in ACC tournament history.
 His total of 225 points eclipsed Wake Forest's Len Chappell, who scored 220 points in the tournament from 1960 to 1962.